SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 `youtube: https://www.youtube.com/watch?v=novnyCaa7To`
 **Video: React Query in 100 Seconds by Fireship (2 mins)**

-Here's an basic example of how you can use Tanstack Query:
+Here's a basic example of how you can use Tanstack Query:

 ```tsx
 import {